 Note that properties aAP and aIP are algebraic versions of the corresponding properties BOPA and BOPI in the holomorphic category; however, in aAP and aIP we do not ask for the existence of homotopies connecting the initial map to the final map.

 We have already mentioned examples of algebraic manifolds which are Oka but aBOP fails (see \cite[Examples 6.15.7, 6.15.8]{Forstneric2017E}).
-The following result of L\'arusson and Truong \cite[Theorem 2]{LarussonTruong2019} shows in particular that no compact algebraic manifolds satisfy conditions aBOP, aAP, and aIP.
+The following result of L\'arusson and Truong \cite[Theorem 2]{LarussonTruong2019} shows in particular that no compact algebraic manifold satisfies conditions aBOP, aAP, and aIP.
 Hence, it is natural to look at affine algebraic manifolds in these questions.

-\begin{theorem} If $Y$ is an algebraic manifold which contains a rational curve $\CP^1$ or is compact, then $Y$ does not satisfy any of the properties {\rm aBOP, aAP, aIP}. \end{theorem}
+\begin{theorem} If $Y$ is an algebraic manifold which contains a rational curve or is compact, then $Y$ does not have any of the properties {\rm aBOP, aAP, aIP}. \end{theorem}